The Kid Who Ate Lunch on the Wall: Why I'm Building Kenektic

 Do you know what that feels like?
 To be surrounded by hundreds of people having the time of their lives while you sit there invisible?
 To have exactly one person in a school of thousands who would notice if you didn't show up?

-University of Southern California: Same Story, Different State
+USC: Same Story, Different State

 For me?
 Same wall, different building.